 The building of the Tabernacle.

 Most of the things that happened with the Jews in the wilderness were pretty bad.
 But there is one outstanding thing that happened that was wonderful: they were building the tabernacle.
 Two years before the Jews had received lots of riches from Egypt.
 As they were leaving Egypt they went to an Egyptian and said, “We need a cart to load all our goods on.”
 “Please, take it, please take it.
 Don’t you want another cart too?
 Please take it.”
 The Egyptians gave more than what they asked.
 Now the Jews had all these riches.
 They couldn’t use these riches in the wilderness and they deliberately were giving those riches away.
 “God gave them to me, I don’t need them right now and I’m just willing to give them back to God.”
-We read that they gave with glad hearts, very generously and they gave much more than what was necessary, so that Moses had to say, “Oh, enough!
+We read that they gave with ________ ____________, very generously and they gave much more than what was necessary, so that Moses had to say, “Oh, enough!
 Please, don’t bring any more stuff.”
 Those Jews were free of their possessions.
 Their possessions were not important to them.
 That is financial freedom.
 One thing you will not read about the Jews in the wilderness is that their possessions were very important.
 How important are possessions to you?
 A car maybe?
 Even if you don’t exactly need it, it is handy and a nice status symbol.
 Please discuss your financial freedom about your possessions with your dear wife.
 How financially free is she, and what about you?
 Any chance of you folks becoming financial heroes?

 IV.
 David